corda/corda-docs-portal/content/en/docs/corda-os/4.8/tut-two-party-contract.md

 To write a contract that enforces these constraints, you'll need to modify either `TemplateContract.java` or `TemplateContract.kt` by defining an `IOUContract`, as shown in the following code example:

-1. Depending on whether you are working with the Java or Kotlin template, perform one of the following steps:
+1. Open the file for for your language:

-   * For Java, open `TemplateContract.java` from `contracts/src/main/java/com/template/contracts/TemplateContract.java`.
+   * Java: Open `TemplateContract.java` from `contracts/src/main/java/com/template/contracts/TemplateContract.java`.
-   * For Kotlin, open `TemplateContract.kt` from `contracts/src/main/kotlin/com/template/contracts/TemplateContract.kt`.
+   * Kotlin: Open `TemplateContract.kt` from `contracts/src/main/kotlin/com/template/contracts/TemplateContract.kt`.

 2. Rename the `TemplateContract` class to `IOUContract`.